 Lesson 4- Fixing and Sorting Files

 How many times have you wished you'd caught a spelling error that slipped by?
-Well, with Word's spell check, you'll never have that problem again.
-Today, you'll look at some more productivity tools, like spell and grammar check, cut and paste, and file deletions.
+Well, with Word's spell-checker, you'll never have that problem again.
+Today, you'll look at some more productivity tools, like the spelling and grammar checker, how to cut and paste, and how to delete files.
 Then, you'll learn how you can teach these time-saving tools that will make working with Word—and writing in general—much easier for your students.

 Lesson 5- Fun With Formatting